ethereum/EIPs/EIPS/eip-x.md

 ### Definitions:
 The existing definitions from [ERC-4626](./eip-4626.mn) apply.
 In addition, this spec defines:
 - request: a function call which initiates an asynchronous deposit/redemption flow
+- fulfill: the corresponding Vault method to complete a request (e.g. `deposit` fulfills `requestDeposit`)
+- pending request: the state where a request has been made but not yet fulfilled
 - asynchronous deposit Vault: a Vault which implements asynchronous requests for deposit flows
 - asynchronous redemption Vault: a Vault which implements asynchronous redemption flows
 - fully asynchronous Vault: a vault which implements asynchronous requests for both deposit and redemption